awave1/notes/content/cpsc441/lec2-application-layer.md

 With persistent connections, the server leaves TCP connection open after sending a response.
 Subsequent requests and responses between same client and server can be sent over the same connection.
 In particular, an entire page can be sent over a single persistent TCP connection.
 Typically, the HTTP server closes a connection when it isn't used for some time.

-For previous example them, the total time will be $3RTT$.
+For previous example then, the total time will be $3RTT$.

 ### HTTP messages